-Where Can You Actually See 'Tenet' in America This Weekend?
+Where Can You Actually See 'Tenet' Right Now?

-The news is true: Tenet has arrived in America.
-After months of speculation in the press, light mockery on social media and a few release-date changes, the latest blockbuster brain-teaser from director Christopher Nolan -- originally scheduled for release on July 17 before the coronavirus upended the summer movie schedule -- isn't just a poster, a trailer, or a topic of endless debate anymore.
-It's a real movie that's now showing in theaters across the United States.
-Or at least some theaters in some states.
+The news is true: Tenet is here.
+After months of speculation in the press, light mockery on social media and a few release-date changes, the latest blockbuster brain-teaser from director Christopher Nolan—originally scheduled for release on July 17, 2020 before the coronavirus upended the summer movie schedule—isn't just a poster, a trailer, or a topic of endless debate anymore.
+It's a real movie that you can watch in some theaters across the United States and, as of December 15, in the privacy of your own home.

-But will people go see it?
-Other than Tom Cruise, I mean?
-That's the question that Nolan, Warner Bros., and the larger movie industry have pondered over last month as the time-travel thriller served as a massive trial balloon for a mode of entertainment that's financially flatlined due to ongoing pandemic protocols.
-(The movie has currently made over $300 million worldwide, but it continues to struggle in the U.S. with only $48 million at the domestic box office.)
-Besides those big picture concerns, there are simpler matters you might have questions about as you navigate this odd historical moment.
+In the past few months, the Tom Cruise-endorsed time-travel thriller served as a massive trial balloon for a mode of entertainment that's financially flatlined due to ongoing pandemic protocols.
+(The movie has made more than $300 million worldwide, but struggled in the U.S. with only $57 million at the domestic box office.
+It's too early to gauge how many people will pay $20 to own a digital copy of the movie.)
+Besides those big-picture concerns, there are simpler matters you might have questions about as you navigate this odd historical moment.
 We've got you covered.

 Where is Tenet currently playing in the United States?

-In recent weeks, two states -- North Carolina and Washington -- have reopened theaters after keeping them closed well into September.
-In Washington, Yahoo reports that AMC and Cinemark have announced theater openings across the state, but Regal theater chains, which are owned Cineworld, will remain closed.
+In October, two states -- North Carolina and Washington -- reopened theaters after keeping them closed well into September.
+In Washington, Yahoo reported that AMC and Cinemark announced theater openings across the state, but Regal theater chains, which are owned Cineworld, will remain closed.
 Cineworld suspended operations in 536 Regal theaters on October 8 after it was announced No Time to Die, the latest James Bond movie, was being delayed.

 Theaters remain closed in Los Angeles, but Tenet is now available in drive-in theaters in L.A., where it was previously not an option.
 (More on that head-scratching choice below.)
-Last week, The Los Angeles Times published a detailed run-down of the situation in California, where restrictions in areas like Orange County and Marin County have begun to be lifted.
-As with most things relating to the coronavirus, the conditions could change as the number of cases rise or fall in the coming weeks.
+Back in September, The Los Angeles Times published a detailed run-down of the situation in California, where restrictions in areas like Orange County and Marin County began to be lifted.
+As with most things relating to the coronavirus, the conditions could change as the number of cases rise or fall.

 Can you see Tenet at drive-in movie theaters?